Asirwad/smart-llm-router/README.md

 ## ✨ Key Features

 ### 🧠 Intelligent Routing
-- **LLM-Based Classification**: Uses a lightweight local model (Granite 4.0 Nano) to analyze prompt complexity
+- **LLM-Based Classification**: Uses a lightweight local model (IBM Granite 4.0 Nano) to analyze prompt complexity
 - **Rule-Based Fallback**: Heuristic scoring as a backup when LLM classification fails
 - **Force Override**: API parameter to bypass routing for testing or specific use cases